openfoodfacts/folksonomy_frontend/README.md

 # We need help
 Any kind of contribution is welcome: coding or bug/enhancement reports.
-Javascript coders: use easy to understand javascript; please aks/suggest before using a new library.
+Javascript coders: use easy to understand javascript; suggest small commits/PR; please aks/suggest before using a new library.

 # Changelog
 ### 2021-05-07T12:37